xljiulang/CYarp/README.md

 Cookie：<if have Set-Cookie>
 ```

-If the server is verified successfully, it will respond with a `101` status code and Set-Cookie is optional.
+If the server passes the verification {tunnelId}, it will respond with a `101` status code.
+If the verification fails, it will respond with a `401` status code.
+In addition, the response may also carry the Set-Cookie response header.
 ```
 HTTP/1.1 101 Switching Protocols
 Connection: Upgrade